-Proposed RULE 91.
+RULE 91.
 STIPULATIONS FOR TRIAL

-(a) Stipulations Required: (1) General: \ \ \
+(a) Stipulations Required: (1) General:

 (2) Stipulations To Be Comprehensive: The fact that any matter may have been obtained through discovery or requests for admission or through any other authorized procedure is not grounds for omitting such matter from the stipulation.
-Such procedures should be regarded as aids to stipulation, and matter obtained through them which is within the scope of subparagraph (1) should be set forth comprehensively in the stipulation, in logical order in the context of all other provisions of the stipulation.
+Such procedures should be regarded as aids to stipulation, and matter obtained through them which is within the scope of subparagraph (1) must be set forth comprehensively in the stipulation, in logical order in the context of all other provisions of the stipulation.
+A failure to include in the stipulation a matter admitted under Rule 90(f) does not affect the Court's ability to consider such admitted matter.

-The proposed amendments to Rule 91(a)(2) are intended to eliminate a possible conflict between Rules 90(f) and 91(a)(2).
-Rule 91(a)(2) as currently written may require previously admitted facts to be included in a stipulation in order for the facts to be considered by the Court, in contrast to Rule 90(f), which states that any matter admitted under that Rule is conclusively established unless it is formally withdrawn or modified.
+Rule 91(a)(2) requires previously admitted facts to be included in a stipulation in order for the facts to be considered by the Court, in contrast to Rule 90(f), which states that any matter admitted under that Rule is conclusively established unless it is formally withdrawn or modified.
+Rule 91(a)(2) is amended by adding a new sentence to clarify that omission of an admitted fact from the stipulation does not impair the Court's ability to consider the fact.

-10. Deadline for Summary Judgment Motions
+9. Deadline for Summary Judgment Motions